umee-network/docs/docs/overview/umee-overview/introduction.md

 ****

-By replicating a yield curve and using time-to-maturity and credit-worthiness to build the foundational base rates for crypto, Umee is rebuilding the term structure of interest rates with web3 technology.
-External assets will reference Umee's markets when determining risk-free rates.
+By replicating a yield curve and using time-to-maturity and credit-worthiness to build the foundational base rates for crypto, UX is rebuilding the term structure of interest rates with web3 technology.
+External assets will reference UX's markets when determining risk-free rates.

-Once the foundational interest rates are built, the crypto format for debt primitives such as notes, bills, bonds, CDS, structured products, and other assets can be built on top of Umee.
+Once the foundational interest rates are built, the crypto format for debt primitives such as notes, bills, bonds, CDS, structured products, and other assets can be built on top of UX.

 :::